laravel/docs/horizon.md

 <a name="notifications"></a>
 ## Notifications

-> **Note:** When configuring Horizon to send Slack or SMS notifications, you should review the [prerequisites for the relevant notification driver](/docs/{{version}}/notifications).
+> {note} When configuring Horizon to send Slack or SMS notifications, you should review the [prerequisites for the relevant notification channel](/docs/{{version}}/notifications).

 If you would like to be notified when one of your queues has a long wait time, you may use the `Horizon::routeMailNotificationsTo`, `Horizon::routeSlackNotificationsTo`, and `Horizon::routeSmsNotificationsTo` methods.
-You may call these methods from your application's `HorizonServiceProvider`:
+You may call these methods from the `boot` method of your application's `App\Providers\HorizonServiceProvider`:

+    /**
+     * Bootstrap any application services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
+        parent::boot();

+        Horizon::routeSmsNotificationsTo('15556667777');
         Horizon::routeMailNotificationsTo('example@example.com');
         Horizon::routeSlackNotificationsTo('slack-webhook-url', '#channel');
-    Horizon::routeSmsNotificationsTo('15556667777');
+    }

 <a name="configuring-notification-wait-time-thresholds"></a>
 #### Configuring Notification Wait Time Thresholds

-You may configure how many seconds are considered a "long wait" within your `config/horizon.php` configuration file.
+You may configure how many seconds are considered a "long wait" within your application's `config/horizon.php` configuration file.
 The `waits` configuration option within this file allows you to control the long wait threshold for each connection / queue combination:

     'waits' => [
         'redis:default' => 60,